harvic3/nodetskeleton/README.md

     "success": true
 }
 ```
-We use the same use case to increase the counter value by one unit for each use case, magic!
+We use the same UseCase to increase the counter value by one unit for each use case, magic!! 😜

-I hope you make good use of this new functionality and do not abuse it too much.
+I hope you make good use of this new functionality and do not abuse it too much. 🫣

 It is important to mention that the implementation was done this way because the idea is that your Iterators are concrete classes with a given context, and also have their unit tests as a use case.